ChrisMBirkett/asp.net-core-2x-SPA-template-with-ng-6/readme.md

 To run it from VSCode, open the Terminal and execute the following commands:

 1. dotnet restore
-2. npm install
+2. npm install (located in the ClientApp folder)
-3. dotnet build
+3. dotnet build (make sure you return to the root of the project directory after the previous step)
 4. dotnet run

 Look for the line that looks like to following to know which URL to open in a browser to see the working site: